 What can we share?

 There is now a detailed case study on the Tech Carbon Standard website of our experiences using the framework to estimate the carbon footprint of our own digital services.
-It weighs in at just under 20,000 words, and it includes a shorter insights section of the key things we wanted to draw attention to.
+In it we detail our assumptions, methodologies and data sources.

 You can also see a nifty graphical treemap below showing how the footprint of our services is allocated across our ‘digital estate’.